ABI-CTT-Group/metadata-manager/README.md

 Over time, your fork may become out of sync with the master branch of the Upstream repository.
 Create a pull request on your fork to pull in the latest changes from the master branch of the Upstream repository to get your fork back up-to-date.
 This can be performed directly on the github website.

+## Resources/references

+- The SPARC dataset template in the ./resources/DatasetTemplate/ folder is retrieved from [this repository](https://github.com/LIN810116/sparc-curation/tree/master/resources/DatasetTemplate).